openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_grant`:

 - the Authorization Server expects a PIN in the pre-authorized flow but the client provides the wrong PIN
-- the user provides the wrong pre-authorized code or the pre-authorized code has expired
+- the  User provides the wrong Pre-authorized Code or the Pre-authorized Code has expired

 `invalid_client`:

-- the client tried to send a token request with a pre-authorized code without Client ID but the Authorization Server does not support anonymous access
+- the client tried to send a Token Request with a Pre-authorized Code without Client ID but the Authorization Server does not support anonymous access

 Below is a non-normative example Token Error Response: